 ‘Remember, when you rely on only your mind, you think you know, but you don’t... not really.
 Without experiencing your heart's wisdom, you will likely draw inaccurate and distorted conclusions based on your mind's belief patterns.

-‘Indeed it is a profound insight, Mo said, the heart is obviously much more than a biomechanical device.
+‘Indeed, it is a profound insight,' Mo said; 'the heart is obviously much more than a biomechanical device.
 As we’ve said before, think of it metaphorically as a divine receptacle, the conduit through which life flows.
 All life remains connected to the divine.
-It’s the divine centre of who you are and has no spatial location since it’s beyond space/time continuum of this world.’
+It’s the divine centre of who you are and has no spatial location since it’s beyond this world's space/time continuum.

 ‘That’s why old delusions dissolve like morning mists in the sun’s warm rays when you feel genuine love.
 The heart is the door to all life, affecting every fibre of your body… whether spiritual or physical.

-‘I realize it might seem difficult at times for you to see past the outward reflections of physicality, Eli said.
-‘It took me a while too to see through the dark glass of my old perceptions.
+‘I realize it might seem difficult at times for you to see past the outward reflections of physicality,' Eli said.
+‘It took me a while too, to see through the dark glass of my old perceptions.
 And even after my ship sailed across the great ocean onto Elysium’s golden shores, I still had difficulty in understanding how it's Spirit, not matter that gives loving cohesion to the universe.
-But I now know it is, which is why, when you get right down to it, everything is united in spiritual relationship, beginning with the heart and mind.
+But I now know it is, which is why, when you get right down to it, everything is united in a spiritual relationship, beginning with the heart and mind.'

 ‘I’m sure,’ Mo said, ‘but remember, there’s only one way to find union with Elysium.
 Yet the way has many passages made by each decision of the heart.’

 What was being communicated to James in the above exchange is that the Self is the union of the heart and mind.
 We must understand the mind can only be whole when it's joined with the heart, just as the heart can only be whole when it's joined with the mind.